craftcms/docs/docs/getting-started-tutorial/environment/editor.md

 - handle invisible characters like spaces and returns carefully, which can cause annoying problems across operating systems
 - usually include convenient features and plugins for, as you might expect, working with code

-An excellent, popular code editor is [Visual Studio Code](https://code.visualstudio.com/), which is available for free on MacOS, Windows, and Linux.
+An excellent, popular code editor is [Visual Studio Code](https://code.visualstudio.com/), which is available for free on macOS, Windows, and Linux.

 ![](../images/vs-code-highlighting.png)